Zum Seiteninhalt springen

 Blended learning

-There will be 3 compulsory in-classroom trainings at BIH QUEST Center, Spreepalais, Anna-Louisa-Karsch-Str.
+• There will be 3 compulsory in-person events, 3 hours each, at BIH QUEST Center, Spreepalais, Anna-Louisa-Karsch-Str.
 2, 10178 Berlin.

 • PD Dr. Ulf Tölch, Research group leader and project team leader "Education, Training & Quality in Research"